Advertise Your Pathology Fellowships With Us!

 Oncologic Surgical Pathology Fellowship

-The Department of Pathology at Fox Chase Cancer Center has one-year ACGME-accredited fellowship positions available in Oncologic Surgical Pathology beginning July 1, 2022.
-The possibility of an additional year of ACGME-accredited Hematopathology training is also available.
+The Department of Pathology at Fox Chase Cancer Center has one-year ACGME-accredited fellowship positions available in Oncologic Surgical Pathology beginning July 1, 2026.
+The possibility of additional ACGME-accredited Hematopathology and/or Cytopathology training are also available.

-Fox Chase Cancer Center is a nationally ranked 100-bed NCI-designated multidisciplinary comprehensive cancer center with a departmental affiliation with Thomas Jefferson University.
+Fox Chase Cancer Center is a nationally ranked 100-bed NCI-designated multidisciplinary comprehensive cancer center with a departmental affiliation with the Lewis Katz School of Medicine at Temple University.
 The department processes over 15,000 surgical specimens, 2,500 frozen sections, and 4,000 non-gyn cytology specimens yearly, all of which are cancer or cancer-related.
 There is extensive material in head and neck, breast, pulmonary, gastrointestinal, urologic, gynecologic, dermatology and hematolymphoid neoplasms.
 The department has board certified surgical pathologists including hematopathologists, cytopathologists, a dermatopathologist, immunopathologist and cytogeneticist with busy consultation services, and an active molecular pathology laboratory.

 Applications are available at www.fccc.edu and questions should be directed to Douglas B. Flieder, M.D. or Lori Schaffert at path.fellowship@fccc.edu.